-Artificial intelligence (AI) covers a wide range of technologies, but they all essentially include some capacity for software to make decisions without direct human input, based on what they determine is the most appropriate response.
-The key to separating AI from other code is that this may not necessarily be something that it has been specifically programmed to do.
+Artificial intelligence (AI) covers a wide range of technologies, but they all essentially include some capacity for software to make decisions without direct human input, based on what’s determined as the most appropriate response.
 In other words, it means machines that think for themselves.

 But there's much more to AI that this simplified description.
 For instance, one element of AI that's getting a lot of attention in the business world right now is 'machine learning'.
 While this is sometimes treated as synonymous with AI, it specifically refers to a subset of the technology that is able to analyze decisions and identify where they can be improved for the future.

-Therefore, the next decision the AI makes is informed by the outcome of the last one and will theoretically be better - in much the same way children adapt and gain understanding through experience.
+This is the ability to make the next decision based on the outcome of the last one and will theoretically be better - in much the same way children adapt and gain understanding through experience.

 AI, and machine learning in particular, have a wide range of applications today.
 In fact, chances are you already engage with AI on a daily basis, often without realizing it.
 If it's a voice search such as Siri, automatic image recognition for your photos, or using a chatbot to interact with a brand, AI has already worked its way into our everyday lives.